buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 Change Sources
 --------------

-A Version Control System mantains a source tree, and tells the buildmaster when it changes.
+A Version Control System maintains a source tree, and tells the buildmaster when it changes.
 The first step of each :class:`Build` is typically to acquire a copy of some version of this tree.